LambdaLabsML/distributed-training-guide/01-single-gpu/README.md

     resumed = True
 ```

-4. We resume the run in wandb if we loaded a checkpoint
+4. We resume the run in wandb if we loaded a checkpoint (& also ensure that our unique experiment ID is used for the wandb run id)

 ```diff
 wandb.init(